 Problem Background

-A study from Georgetown University showed that individuals who are either commercial artist or graphic designers had the sixth highest unemployment rate of all the college majors in the United States at 10.5% (Carnevale Cheah, 2013).
+A recent study from Georgetown University showed that individuals who are either commercial artists or graphic designers had the sixth highest unemployment rate of all the college majors in the United States at 10.5% (Carnevale and Cheah, 2013).
 Empirical studies have supported the notion that unemployment rates lead to high default rates among graduates.
 An example of this dynamic is the student loan default rate for graduates from the Art Institute of Pittsburgh, which rose to 23.9% in 2009 compared to 6.9% of traditional Universities (Gillen, 2013).
-There are numerous factors that have led to these statistics including a changing job market requiring advanced technological skills for artists.
+There are numerous factors that have led to these statistics, including a changing job market requiring advanced technological skills for artists (Wetfeet, 2013).

 The canvas for the modern digital artist is not made of cloth or paper but is a computer screen.
-If web designers do not have mathematical, logic and technological skills that enable them to work with these modern media, they may not be able to successfully compete the modern art job market.
+If web designers do not have mathematical, logic and technological skills that enable them to work with these modern media, they may not be able to successfully compete the modern art job market (Carnevale and Cheah, 2013). .
 Web designers who graduate from art schools are often unprepared for these challenges resulting in low employment rates and consequential student loan defaults when they are unable to secure employment (Salmon, 2012).

-Art school curricul traditionally offered courses teaching visual and creative skills (Barkan, 1962).
+Art school curricula have traditionally offered courses teaching visual and creative skills (Barkan, 1962).
 Today, art schools contain numerous classes in technology in an attempt to help students adapt to current job demands that require competence with digital media (Kotamraju, 2002).
 These competencies often include increased technology, math and programming requirements.
 The innovations of reading devices and tablets have opened new opportunities for graphic designers, especially ones who are trained in web technologies (Raymond, 2011).

 Technological skills are required of all digital artists and range in complexity from software mastery for visual designers to programming a website for web designers.
 Numerous problems are presented by these challenges.
 Increased anxiety can accompany learning technology for learners who have not embraced technology in their past (McInerney, 1997).
 McInerney (1997) found a direct correlation between increased anxiety and inexperience with technology for students beginning to learn programming.
-Additionally, there is a direct correlation between programming anxiety, self-confidence and retention rates for entry-level computer programming students (Connolly, Murphy & Moore, 2009). earners have been found to alter their career paths simply to avoid taking courses they deem impassable especially in the sciences to avoid a math requirement (Meece Wigfield, 1990).
+Additionally, there is a direct correlation between programming anxiety, self-confidence and retention rates for entry-level computer programming students (Connolly, Murphy & Moore, 2009).
+Further, learners have also been found to alter their career paths simply to avoid taking courses they deem impassable especially in the sciences to avoid a math requirement (Meece and Wigfield, 1990).

 The typical web design student begins a college-level curriculum by learning things that are natural to them including design concepts, typography, symmetry and balance (Art Institutes, 2012, p.
 62).
 Courses capitalize on their artistic backgrounds and although they begin critiquing designs in digital format, it is not until they open professional grade image editing software do they face the challenges of what will be coming in the future of their college careers.
 In fact many art schools are merging their graphic design and web design programs into one academic major.
 Where they were once drawing or painting with a brush and a few colors, they now have access to software like Photoshop from Adobe which features thousands of functions and tools and literally millions of colors (Career Overview, 2012).